mikke89/RmlUiDoc/pages/data_bindings.md

 A list of breaking changes before the initial release.

+- 2021-03-23.
+Struct member functions are no longer registered using `StructHandle::RegisterMemberFunc()`.
+Instead, use `StructHandle::RegisterMember()`.
+Furthermore, function signatures are changed, see [registering Structs](data_bindings/model.html#structs) for details.
 - 2020-12-21.
 The function `DataModelHandle::Update()` has been removed, as it is no longer needed.
 Data model updates are now automatically handled during `Context::Update()`.

 {% endraw %}